 Right now I’m in Greece, and the temperatures are rising and everyone is already swimming and getting their tan on.
 I’m quite surprised how many tourists are flooding the country already and it’s only June 5th!

-Pitta is full on!
+Pitta Season is here!

 Pitta is also the energy of digestion and transformation, not only in the physical body, but includes emotions and thoughts.
 Being aware of how easily we can overheat our mind and emotions in the summer months is important so that we keep our ‘cool’ literally and metaphorically!

 Cooling down the mind and body now, at the beginning of summer is critical to prevent Pitta aggravation later on in the season, which can manifest into:

 - blood shot eyes